 * These re-heat really well in a toaster oven or regular oven.
 They regain their slight crunch and are delicious with leftovers!

-I think my favorite way to eat is with chicken fajitas, but the taco version is also great!
+I think my favorite way to eat these is topped with chicken fajitas, but the taco version is also great!

 * Note: If you want bigger, fatter fry breads, double the recipe and roll between two sheets of plastic wrap.
 You can keep reusing the same 2 sheets of plastic wrap.
 Be aware that you'll need to coat your hands w/ oil to transfer the fry bread from the plastic wrap to your hand, so you can carefully lower into the oil to fry.
 Yum!

-Heat in a large skillet over med-high heat:
+Heat in a large skillet over medium to med-high heat: